That Cleopatra was an African queen is certain -- Egypt is, after all, in Africa -- but was Cleopatra black?

 Many scholars believe that Cleopatra's paternal grandmother was a concubine.
 That woman's background has been assumed to be either Alexandrian or Nubian.
 She may have been ethnically Egyptian, and she may have had a heritage which we'd today call "black."

 Cleopatra's mother is usually identified as her aunt, Cleopatra V, daughter of Ptolemy IX.
-Her mother is also unknown; Cleopatra V was not the daughter of a royal wife, but we don't know if the mother was another Ptolemy relative or a concubine of Egyptian or Semitic African or black African background.
+Cleopatra V's mother is also unknown; Cleopatra V was not the daughter of a royal wife, but we don't know if the mother was another Ptolemy relative or a concubine of Egyptian or Semitic African or black African background.

 Race - What Is It, What Was It in Antiquity?